lcnr/reference-drafts/src/types.md

 r[types.equality]

-Equality and subtyping of types is generally structural.
-If the outermost type constructors are the same, corresponding generic arguments are compared.
+Equality and subtyping of types is generally structural; if the outermost type constructors are the same, their corresponding generic arguments are pairwise compared.
+We say types with this equality behavior are *rigid*.
 The only exceptions from this rule are higher ranked types and alias types.

+r[types.equality.rigid]

 r[types.equality.aliases]

-Aliases are compared by first normalizing them to a *rigid* type? and then equating their type constructors and recursing into their generic arguments.
+Aliases are compared by first normalizing them to a *rigid* type and then equating their type constructors and recursing into their generic arguments.

 r[types.equality.higher-ranked]